j-miet/BabaIsLearn/README.md

 ### Python

 For Python packages, [**PyTorch**](https://pytorch.org/get-started/locally/) is used for reinforcement learning stuff.
-I currently run PyTorch in Python ``3.13``, but earlier versions should work fine.
+PyTorch has been tested on Python ``3.13``, but earlier versions should work fine.

 Other third-party packages required:

     matplotlib==3.10.3
     pynput==1.7.8
-    tensorboardX==2.6.4

 These versions can be adjusted based on your Python version.
 However, for ``pynput`` 1.7.8 is recommended; I've faced some issues in the past with newer versions.